amaslak0v/dotfiles/CV.md

     🎖Milestones:
       * Automated internal policy graning system by Python, which freed 10% for team capacity.
       User request time reduced from 10m to 10 sec.
-      * Moved Gitlab from local dataceter to internal cloud, documented and automated DR procedures, which reduced downtimes and increased latency by x3 times.
+      * Moved Gitlab from datacenter to cloud, automated DR procedures, which reduced downtimes.
-      * Written and organised internal documentation which covered DR, Backups, Support Isuues and customer guides, which boosted support & on-call procedures gracefully.
+      * Wrote internal documentation: DR, Backups, Support Issues and guides.
+Feed support & on-call procedures time by 10%

 ---
 ### 🎓 University: BSUIR (Belarusian State University of Informatics and Radio Electronics), Minsk | 2014-2018